microsoft/TypeScript-Website/packages/documentation/copy/en/javascript/JSDoc Reference.md

 }
 ```

-import types can also be used in type alias declarations:
+import types can be used in type alias declarations:

 ```js twoslash
 // @filename: types.d.ts